yangbao000123/hello-world/probability_stats/Statistics.md

         - b.OLS on y against with no need of reliability ratio?

 ### Effect on OLS $\beta$ and $R^2$
-- invariate $R^2$, scaling, shifting and adding perfect-collinear X regressor
+- invariant $R^2$, scaling, shifting and adding perfect-collinear X regressor